DefinitionThis section has been translated automatically.

 Penis and glans penis:

-Pseudocondyloma = Hirsuties papillaris penis: Formation of rows of non-reactive papillary or filiform, whitish red nodules on the proximal edge of the glans before the transition to the sulcus coronarius; never aggregation of the papules.
-PIN: - usually corresponds to the findings of erythroplasia - with mostly painless, solitary, deep red, sharply defined, velvety granular, sometimes plate-like focal point; never wry.
-Bowenoid papules: Usually multiple, 0.2-0.5 cm large, flat, reddish-brown (reminiscent of lichen planus), irregularly bounded papules with mostly smooth or velvety, but occasionally also woolly, then mostly whitish tinged surface.
+Pseudocondyloma = Hirsuties papillaris penis: Formation of row-like, reactionless papillary or filiform, whitish-red nodules at the proximal edge of the glans before the transition into the sulcus coronarius; never aggregation of the papules.
+PIN: - usually corresponds to the findings of erythroplasia - with usually painless, solitary, rich red, sharply circumscribed, velvety granular, sometimes plate-like focus; never verrucous.
+Bowenoid papules: Usually multiple, 0.2-0.5 cm in size, flat, reddish-brown (reminiscent of lichen planus) irregularly circumscribed papules with usually smooth or velvety, but occasionally verrucous, then usually whitish tinged surface.

-Skabies granulomatosa: rarely found in the area of the glans penis, mostly penis shaft, there as solitary or grouped red, itchy firm papules.
-Verruca seborrhoica: Usually sharply defined, usually disseminated, roundish to oval, 0.5 - 1.0 cm in size, soft, raised, greyish-brown or even black papules or nodules with a fissured, warty surface, sitting broadly on the lower surface.
+Scabies granulomatosa: rarely found in the glans penis area, usually penile shaft, there as solitary or grouped red, itchy firm papules.
+Verruca seborrhoica: Usually sharply circumscribed, mostly disseminated, roundish to oval, 0.5 - 1.0 cm in size, soft, raised, gray-brown or also black papules or nodules with a fissured, warty surface, sitting broadly on the lower surface.

 General therapyThis section has been translated automatically.

 The choice of procedure (conservative or surgical) depends on the number and location, size and morphology of the lesions as well as the personal experience of the therapist.
 Since human papilloma viruses only infect epithelial cells, the aim is to completely remove the epithelial layer.

 - Common to all surgical procedures is the necessity of an adequate anaesthesia.
 A surface anaesthesia is usually not sufficient for extensive infestation, so that local, conduction, spinal or general anaesthesia should be used depending on the findings.

 - In the anal region: exclusion of rectal diseases such as internal haemorrhoids, chronic proctitis, rectal gonorrhoea and other sexually transmitted diseases.
 Partner treatment or prophylaxis of the infection of the partner (condoms!) are of crucial importance!

 - Especially in the case of anal condylomata acuminata in homosexual men, a test for HIV should always be carried out.